 The Damnable Heresy of Salvation Through the Holy Communion

 The following quote is from Luther's Small Catechism, as promoted by the Wisconsin Evangelical Lutheran Synod (WELS).
 The quote is found under the section, "THE SACRAMENT OF HOLY COMMUNION"; and then under the subheading, "THE BLESSINGS OF HOLY COMMUNION":

-"Second: What blessing do we receive through this eating and drinking and drinking?
+"Second: What blessing do we receive through this eating and drinking?

 That is shown us by these words, 'Given and poured out for you for the forgiveness of sins.'
 Through these words we receive forgiveness of sins, life, and salvation in this sacrament.
 For where there is forgiveness of sins, there is also life and salvation." (underline added)

 What blasphemy!!!
 There is not one single Verse in the entire Word of God which teaches that salvation comes through "Holy Communion."
 In fact, the phrase "Holy Communion" is NOT found in the Bible at all.
 The Bible speaks of "communion" in 1st Corinthians 10:26, "The cup of blessing which we bless, is it not the communion of the blood of Christ?
 The bread which we break, is it not the communion of the body of Christ?"
 The Greek word for "communion" is "koinonia," which means, "partnership. i.e. (lit.) participation."